kubernetes/community/contributors/design-proposals/statefulset-update.md

  - Stateful applications are likely to evolve wire protocols and storage formats between versions.
 In most cases, when updating the application's Pod's containers, it will not be safe to roll back or forward to an arbitrary version.
-StatefulSet update should work well when rolling out an update, or performing a rollback, between two specific revisions of the StatefulSet.
+Controller based Pod update should work well when rolling out an update, or performing a rollback, between two specific revisions of the controlled API object.
+This is how Deployment functions, and this property is, perhaps, even more critical for stateful applications.

 ## Requirements
 This design is based on the following requirements.